nturaga/bioc-k8s-cluster/README.md

-# bioc-k8s-cluster
+# Using containers for parallel computation in R

-Bioconductor Kubernetes Cluster that can be launched on demand on either AKS or GKE
+Bioconductor Kubernetes Cluster that can be launched on demand on a cloud service (GKE or AKS).

 ## Software Requirements on local machine